Sightseeing in Larnaca

 The Hala Sultan Tekke is a large and distinctive mosque which is of extra importance as it contains the tomb of Mohammed’s foster mother.
 The mosque is considered to be one of the top five holiest sites in the world for Muslims and attracts many pilgrims every year.

-An amazing natural sight in Larnaca is the Salt Lake which stretches out over 2.2 square kilometers and is the second largest on the island.
+An amazing natural sight in Larnaca is the Salt Lake which stretches out over 2.2 square kilometres and is the second largest on the island.
 Filled with water in the winter months, the lake dries up in the summer months leaving a vast and stunning spread of salt crust.
 The Salt Lake is also home to up to 12,000 pink flamingoes who feed from the water in the lake.

-Fun Seekers in Cyprus
+Fun Seekers in Larnaca

 Larnaca is a great destination for all of you fun seekers out there who are not content to relax on a beach for your entire holiday.